 The Communities team within Education Scotland supports community learning and development work across Scotland, taking forward practice development and policy implementation for the CLD sector working in partnership with Scottish Government as well as local and national organisations.

 The CLD Standards Council for Scotland is responsible for the registration of CLD practitioners, the approval of training courses and the continuing professional development of the sector workforce.
-Their website provides information on the distinct set of competences expected of staff in CLD.
+Their website provides information on the distinct set of competencies expected of staff in CLD.

 CLD interests are also represented on the SCQF Forum and on working groups.